philturk/jhu_software_concepts/module_5/README.md

 Known Bugs and Potential Issues:

-2025_06_06: I am using a local PostgreSQL server.
+2025_06_15: I am using a local PostgreSQL server.

-2025_06_07: Issues I noted this morning:
+2025_06_15: Issues I noted:
-- Be careful to spell out Johns Hopkins University for Question 7., Part 2 of the assignment; it is not just 'JHU'.
-- For the `program` column variable of the applicants database table, I did *not* turn all text into lowercase.
-- In *query_data.py*, beware of a classic PostgreSQL quirk.
-One needs to cast an average from double precision to numeric before rounding.
+- When linting *db.py*, there are two Pylint false positives related to type inference; specifically, "Class 'value' has no 'cursor' / 'close' member".
+As I came to discover, this usually happens when Pylint cannot infer the type of the object returned by `psycopg.connect()`.
+Since Pylint doesn’t see the type as `psycopg.Connection`, it just calls it value and warns you that it can't find `cursor()` or `close()`.
+I easily spent 30 minutes trying various workarounds.
+A targeted `# pylint: disable=no-member` is the cleanest, most maintainable solution.